medic/cht-core/API_v1.md

 | Key | Description
 | -------- | -----------------
-| contact | String identifier for a contact or object that defines a new one.
+| contact | String identifier for a person or object that defines a new person.

 #### Place Types